ygcfrensch/Gaia-HR/README.md

 By default, the colormap uses the GSP-Phot surface gravity log $g$, as it helps distinguish main sequence and evolved stars and provides a rough indication of spectral type when other classifications are unavailable.
 Alternatively, the code allows color-coding stars by GSP-Phot metallicity [M/H].

 ## Credits
-If you use `Gaia-HR`, please give credit to this work:
+Please include the following citation if you use `Gaia-HR` in your work or research:
 ```
 @ARTICLE{2025A&A...700A.118F,
        author = {{Frensch}, Y.~G.~C. and {Bouchy}, F. and {Lo Curto}, G. and {Ulmer-Moll}, S. and {Sousa}, S.~G. and {Santos}, N.~C. and {Stassun}, K.~G. and {Watkins}, C.~N. and {Chakraborty}, H. and {Barkaoui}, K. and {Battley}, M. and {Ceva}, W. and {Collins}, K.~A. and {Daylan}, T. and {Evans}, P. and {Faria}, J.~P. and {Farret Jentink}, C. and {Fontanet}, E. and {Frid{\'e}n}, E. and {Furesz}, G. and {Gillon}, M. and {Grieves}, N. and {Hellier}, C. and {Jehin}, E. and {Jenkins}, J.~M. and {Kwok}, L.~K.~W. and {Latham}, D.~W. and {Lavie}, B. and {Law}, N. and {Mann}, A.~W. and {Murgas}, F. and {Palle}, E. and {Parc}, L. and {Pepe}, F. and {Popowicz}, A. and {Pozuelos}, F.~J. and {Radford}, D.~J. and {Relles}, H.~M. and {Revol}, A. and {Ricker}, G. and {Seager}, S. and {Shinde}, M. and {Steiner}, M. and {Strakhov}, I.~A. and {Tan}, T.-G. and {Tavella}, S. and {Timmermans}, M. and {Tofflemire}, B. and {Udry}, S. and {Vanderspek}, R. and {Vaulato}, V. and {Winn}, J.~N. and {Ziegler}, C.},